moorepants/learn-multibody-dynamics/energy.rst

 Now we get a bouncing jumper.
 This system should also still be conservative.
 The energy plot shows constant energy except at the exact moments of foot-ground contact.
+The potential energy rapidly grows by storing energy in the spring, as it should, but the kinetic energy does decrease as rapidly.
-These variations in energy are due to numerical inaccuracies at the very rapid state change during collision.
+This mismatch in the energies are due to numerical inaccuracies at the very rapid state change during collision.
+If you tighten the simulation tolerances and simulate a small enough time steps, the total energy should come closer to constant over the collision.
+This is the nature of numerical simulation for very stiff systems.

 Nonconservative Simulation
 ==========================